 In exceptionally rare cases, even if used correctly, peroxide can cause a type of brain inflammation that produces loss of motor control and even collapse.
 This is another reason why it’s important to stay by your pet’s side if you do administer hydrogen peroxide in any amount.
 Even better, be on the phone with a veterinary professional, too.

-There are many situations when inducing vomiting may put your dog in more danger than he was in before.
+There are many situations when inducing vomiting may put your dog in more danger than they were in before.
 For example, any dog who is already throwing up should not be administered peroxide.
-Some breeds, particularly brachycephalic kinds who have squished-looking faces (think pugs, French bulldogs, and the like) have a greater risk of aspiration pneumonia than other pups, so they would be safer vomiting while under veterinary care, according to the AKC.
+Some breeds, particularly brachycephalic kinds who have squished-looking faces (think breeds like French bulldogs and pugs), have a greater risk of aspiration pneumonia than other pups, so they would be safer vomiting while under veterinary care, according to the AKC.

 - Serious lethargy